Public comment period open for Utah Hazard Mitigation Plan

-Since 2012, more than 3.4 million Utahns have participated in the Great Utah ShakeOut.
+Since 2012, 6.6 million Utahns have participated in the Great Utah ShakeOut.
 You can also download your own banners to display on your website, blog or Facebook page from the Resources section of the site.

-Want to know who participated?
-Here’s the list
+Want to know who’s participating?
+Here’s the list.

 Follow the ShakeOut on Twitter: @UtahShakeOut or by using the hashtag #shakeout there, on Pinterest or Instagram.
 Check us out on Facebook, too: Facebook.com/UtahShakeOut

 - Wildfire Season